VictorLemosR/neovim_config/readme.md

 11. To use copilotchat, define a home variable in cmd: setx HOME "%USERPROFILE%"

-12. For python, install pynvim: pip install pynvim
+12. For python, install pynvim and pyright:\
+pip install pynvim\
+pip install pyright

 13. For rust:
 	- Installation: https://www.rust-lang.org/tools/install